wp-plugins/wp-symposium-toolbar/readme.txt

 = Translations =

 * French translation by the author
-* Spanish translation by Maria Ramos, [WebHostingHub](http://www.webhostinghub.com/)
+* Spanish translation by Maria Ramos at WebHostingHub

 = Icons =